yasserqureshi1/Sneaker-Monitors/README.md

 urllib3
 logging
 ```
-For the Footsites monitor, you need:
+For the Footsites monitor, you also need:
 ```
 bs4
 ```